Maxwell-independence: a new rank estimate for 3D rigidity matroids: Open Problems

 A natural open problem is to improve the bound in Theorem \ref{thm:main} directly by considering other notions of independence that are stronger than Maxwell-independence.
 (Algorithms in \cite{sitharam:zhou:tractableADG:2004, bib:survey} suggest and use stronger notions than Maxwell-independence, but the algorithms usually use some version of an inclusion-exclusion formula.
 They do not provide explicit maximal sets of edges satisfying the stronger notions of Maxwell-independence.
 Neither do they prove that all such sets provide good bounds.)

-\subsection{Bounds for Maxwell-dependent graphs using 2-thin covers}
+\subsection{Bounds for Maxwell-Dependent Graphs Using 2-Thin Covers}

-While Theorems \ref{thm:rankIE} and \ref{thm:propermaximal} give strong rank bounds for Maxwell-independent graphs, Theorem \ref{thm:complete2thin} and Theorem \ref{thm:properComplete2thin} give much weaker bounds for Maxwell-dependent graphs because the complete collection of (proper) vertex-maximal Maxwell-rigid subgraphs is far from being a 2-thin cover.
+While Theorem \ref{thm:propermaximal} gives a strong rank bound for Maxwell-independent graphs, Theorem \ref{thm:complete2thin} and Theorem \ref{thm:properComplete2thin} give much weaker bounds for Maxwell-dependent graphs because a collection of (proper) vertex-maximal, Maxwell-rigid subgraphs may be far from being a 2-thin cover.
 For example, in Figure \ref{fig:n2thin} we have $3$ $K_5$'s and the neighboring $K_5$'s share an edge with each other.
 There are two vertex-maximal, Maxwell-rigid subgraphs, each of which consists of $2$ $K_5$'s with a shared edge.

-While many other 2-thin covers exist, the vertex-maximality is an important ingredient in the proofs of these theorems.
-One possibility is to use 2-thin covers that are a subcollection of (proper) vertex-maximal, Maxwell-rigid subgraphs of given graph $G$.
-Another is to use collections of not necessarily vertex-maximal, but Maxwell-rigid subgraphs in which no proper subcollection is Maxwell-rigid.
+While many other 2-thin covers exist, the completeness as well as (proper) vertex-maximality are important ingredients in the proofs of these theorems.
+One possibility is to use 2-thin covers that are a subcollection of (proper) vertex-maximal, Maxwell-rigid subgraphs.
+Another is to use collections of not necessarily vertex-maximal, but Maxwell-rigid subgraphs in which no proper subcollection of $2$ or more subgraphs has a Maxwell-rigid union.

 Another notion that can be used involves the following definition of {\em strong Maxwell-rigidity}: \begin{dfn} A graph $G=(V, E)$ is \emph{strong Maxwell-rigid} if for all maximal Maxwell-independent edge sets $E^\prime \subseteq E$, we have $|E^\prime| = 3|V(E^\prime)|-6$. \end{dfn}